-The Marriott Bonvoy Boundless® Credit Card offers 5 Free Nights (each night valued up to 50,000 points) after spending $5,000 on purchases in your first 3 months from account opening.
+The Marriott Bonvoy Boundless® Credit Card offers 3 Free Night Awards up to a 150,000 Total Point Value (each night valued up to 50,000 points) after you spend $3,000 on purchases in the first 3 months from account opening.

-• Up to 17X total Bonvoy points per $1 spent at over 7,000 hotels participating in Marriott Bonvoy & 2X Bonvoy points for every $1 spent on all other purchases.
+• Up to 17X total points per $1 spent at over 7,000 hotels participating in Marriott Bonvoy

-• New Benefit!
-Earn 3X Bonvoy points per $1 on the first $6,000 spent in combined purchases each year on grocery stores, gas stations, and dining.
+• 3X points per $1 on the first $6,000 spent in combined purchases each year on grocery stores, gas stations, and dining.

-• New Benefit!
-Earn 1 Elite Night Credit towards Elite Status for every $5,000 you spend.
+• 1 Elite Night Credit towards Elite Status for every $5,000 you spend.

 You gain an automatic Silver Elite Status each account anniversary year.
 Path to Gold Status when you spend $35,000 on purchases each account year.

 You'll receive 15 Elite Night Credits each calendar year & an additional Free Night Award (valued up to 35,000 points) every year after account anniversary.